 You may receive disability benefit and old-age pension at the same time

 If you are over 62 years old and are entitled to receive an old-age pension, you may combine this with disability benefits.
 If you do so, the total degree of disability benefit and old-age pension must not exceed 100%.
 If you are entitled to early retirement pension (AFP) in the private sector, you may lose this entitlement if you receive disability benefit after you turn 62.
-Contact the Joint Scheme for Early Retirement Pension (AFP) if you have questions regarding combining disability benefit and AFP.
+See also Contractual early retirement pension (AFP) in the private sector from 2011.

 Most of the main information about your entitlements and duties is available here in English.
 There are also links to other more detailed information; however, some of this information is only available in Norwegian.